-EXPLANATORY NOTE

-(This note is not part of the Regulations)

-These Regulations, which apply to England only, make continued provision for the enforcement of-

-- (a) Council Regulation (EC) No. 1139/98 concerning the compulsory indication, on the labelling of certain foodstuffs produced from genetically modified organisms, of particulars other than those provided for in Directive 79/112/EEC, and - (b) the labelling requirements in Article 8(1) of Council Regulation (EC) No. 258/97 concerning novel foods and novel food ingredients (as read with Articles 1 and 2 of that Regulation).

-These Regulations also make provision for the enforcement of-

-- (a) Commission Regulation (EC) No. 49/2000 which amended Regulation 1139/98; and - (b) Commission Regulation (EC) No. 50/2000 on the labelling of foodstuffs and food ingredients containing additives and flavourings that have been genetically modified or have been produced from genetically modified organisms.
+SUSAN C DEACON A member of the Scottish Executive St Andrew's House, Edinburgh 17th March 2000 EXPLANATORY NOTE (This note is not part of the Regulations) These Regulations make continued provision for the enforcement of- (a) Council Regulation (EC) No. 1139/98 concerning the compulsory indication, on the labelling of certain foodstuffs produced from genetically modified organisms, of particulars other than those provided for in Directive 79/112/EEC; and (b) the labelling requirements in Article 8(1) of Council Regulation (EC) No. 258/97 concerning novel foods and novel food ingredients (as read with Articles 1 and 2 of that Regulation).
+These Regulations also make provisions for the enforcement of- (a) Commission Regulation (EC) No. 49/2000 which amends regulation 1139/98; and (b) Commission Regulation (EC) No. 50/2000 on the labelling of foodstuffs and food ingredients containing additives and flavourings that have been genetically modified or have been produced from genetically modified organisms.